 \subsection{Models under investigation}

-We analyse the intermediate representations from 11 pre-trained speech SSL models, sourced from \textit{Hugging Face}.
-The selection covers four major model families at multiple scales to ensure our findings are generalisable:
+The intermediate representations from 11 pre-trained speech SSL models, sourced from \textit{Hugging Face}, are analysed.
+The selection covers four major model families at multiple scales to ensure the findings are generalisable:

 \begin{itemize} \item \textbf{Wav2vec 2.0}: Wav2vec 2.0-\textit{Base}, \textit{Large}. \item \textbf{HuBERT}: HuBERT-\textit{Base}, \textit{Large}, \textit{XLarge}. \item \textbf{UniSpeech-SAT}: UniSpeech-SAT-\textit{Base}, \textit{Base-Plus}, \textit{Large}. \item \textbf{WavLM}: WavLM-\textit{Base}, \textit{Base-Plus}, \textit{Large}. \end{itemize}